CassadyBlake/craft-mix-boilerplate/README.md

+This is an add-on to the boilerplate created [here](https://github.com/tomaszbujnowicz/laravel-mix-tailwindcss-purgecss/blob/master/package.json) by [tomaszbujnowicz](https://github.com/tomaszbujnowicz)

 # Minimal Boilerplate for building static pages.

 ## 🚀 Laravel Mix 6, TailwindCSS 2, PostCSS 8, and ES6 Vanilla JS components.